1sharkguy/Speech-Emotion-Recognition/README.md

 # Speech Emotion Recognition

 ## Overview
 This repository contains the code for a Speech Emotion Recognition (SER) application.
 The application is designed to identify emotions from speech using a deep learning model.
-The backend is built with FastAPI and deployed on Google Cloud Platform (GCP), while the frontend is developed using React and deployed on Vercel.

 ## Features
 - Audio recording and upload functionality.